bandaloo/art-maker/README.md

 # artmaker

-Maybe you want a wobbly Earthbound-style background for your HTML5 gamejam game without much effort, or perhaps you just want a cool visual for your website.
+Maybe you want a wobbly Earthbound-style background for your HTML5 game jam game without much effort, or perhaps you just want a cool visual for your website.
 Either way, artmaker can help.
 Recently, I used it to add some style to this game prototype you can play in the browser